Chengwen/medguide-ai/README.md

 ## 10. Presentation Plan

-For the 15-minute final presentation, use this order:
+For the English-first bilingual 15-minute final presentation, use this order:

 1. Problem and project boundary.
 2. Prototype demo with login, bilingual switch, intake, follow-up, triage result, review page.